-This document does not apply to work-study, hourly student employees, other staff hired in the Department of Biology, or GE's hired by research institutes affiliated with the Department of Biology.
+This document does not apply to work-study, hourly student employees, or other staff hired in the Department of Biology.

-Implementation of this GDRS is overseen by the Biology Curriculum Coordinator, the Biology Summer Session Coordinator, and the Business Manager, under the oversight of the Department Head.
+Implementation of this GDRS is overseen by the OIMB Education Program Coordinator and Operations Manager, under the oversight of the OIMB Director and Department Head.

-DATE OF THIS GDRS REVISION: 6/30/2020
+DATE OF THIS GDRS REVISION: 8/5/2020